-Dynamic cities and the supporting infrastructure (roads, bridges, mass transportation, etc.) are only one part of how an urban landscape will function.
-There are social, economic, and political considerations that must be considered to optimize how a community will interact on a daily basis.
+Dynamic cities and the supporting infrastructure (roads, bridges, mass transportation, etc.) are aspects of how an urban landscape will function.
+Social, economic, and political considerations must also be considered to optimize community interactions.

-Urban development is typically a large-scale project that will require the talents of many urban and civil drafting experts and engineers.
+Urban development is typically a large-scale project requiring the talents of many urban and civil drafting experts and engineers.

 The highly specialized people who design the outdoor environments of residential and commercial properties are considered architects in their own right.